vergisodd/Credit-Risk-Intelligence-System/README.md

 ---

-## What Makes This More Than a Generic ML Demo
+## What Makes This Different

-This repository is structured as a credit-risk intelligence workflow, not just a notebook with a trained model.

-Key upgrades include:

-- A config-driven champion model registry in `config.yaml`
-- A model manifest documenting artifact paths, feature set, metrics, threshold policy, scope, and limitations
-- Separate workflows for training, evaluation, explainability, fairness, calibration, drift, score deciles, and business-impact simulation
-- Explicit separation between default thresholds, F1-optimal thresholds, cost-minimizing thresholds, and risk-tier thresholds
-- Applicant-level SHAP reason codes showing positive and negative risk contributors
-- Fairness diagnostics across sensitive and proxy attributes
-- Calibration analysis to test whether risk scores behave like reliable probability estimates
-- Drift simulation using train-vs-holdout monitoring signals
-- Streamlit analyst console for applicant review and risk triage
-- Reproducible commands through Makefile, tests, Docker, Ruff/Black, and GitHub Actions CI
+Most student ML projects stop after training a model and reporting accuracy.

+This project treats credit risk as a governed decision-support workflow.
+It connects model scores to manual review queues, threshold policy, reason codes, fairness diagnostics, calibration checks, drift monitoring assumptions, and business-impact tradeoffs.

+The result is not just a prediction model.
+It is a prototype of how a credit risk analyst could inspect, prioritize, and challenge model-driven risk signals.

 ---

 ## Key Skills Demonstrated

 - End-to-end machine learning pipeline design
-- Credit risk classification using Logistic Regression, XGBoost, LightGBM, and LightGBM+Bureau
+- Credit risk classification with Logistic Regression, XGBoost, LightGBM, and LightGBM+Bureau
-- Feature engineering from application and bureau-level credit data
+- Feature engineering from applicant and bureau-level credit data
-- Optional relational feature engineering from previous applications, installments, POS cash, credit card, and bureau balance tables
 - Imbalanced classification evaluation using ROC-AUC, Average Precision, recall, precision, F1, and lift
 - Threshold optimization for manual review prioritization
-- Score decile and cumulative default capture analysis
-- Business-impact simulation using review-capacity and cost-unit assumptions
 - SHAP explainability and applicant-level reason-code generation
-- Fairness diagnostics across sensitive and proxy attributes
-- Calibration and drift-monitoring reports
+- Fairness, calibration, drift, and monitoring diagnostics
-- Streamlit dashboard development for analyst workflows
-- Reproducible project structure with Makefile, tests, Docker, Ruff/Black, and GitHub Actions CI
+- Streamlit dashboard development, Docker, CI, tests, Ruff/Black, and Makefile automation

 ---